-Always bear in mind that the shoulder joint is comprised of three bones – scapula, clavicle and humerus.
-As one of the most movable joints in the body, it is the site for many injuries such as sprains, strains, dislocations, fractures and torn rotator cuffs.
-During falls, shoulders are prone to fractures and dislocations.
+Always bear in mind that the shoulder joint has 3 bones – scapula, clavicle and humerus.
+As a movable joint in the body, it is the site for injuries such as sprains, strains, dislocations and fractures.
+During falls, the joint is prone to fractures and dislocations.
 The extent of the damage depends on how the individual fell and other contributing factors such as the surface.

 What you need to know about shoulder injuries

 Shoulder injuries that result to pain in the neck as well as the arms, hands and fingers are due to the impingement of the nerves after a fall.
-Due to this, it is important to provide first aid within 24 hours after the injury was sustained to prevent nerve complications that can affect the entire upper body.
-Even though these first aid measures could not completely deal with other conditions such as rotator cuff tendinitis, it can be used on simple injuries that resulted to nerve impingement.
+Due to this, provide first aid within 24 hours after the injury.
+This aims to prevent nerve complications that can affect the entire upper body.
+Even though these measures could not deal with other conditions, it is suitable for simple injuries involving nerve impingement.

 Application of ice

-Right after the injury to the shoulder is sustained from a fall, it is vital to apply ice to the affected shoulder in order to minimize the swelling as well as prevent the rush of blood flow to the extremity.
-By diminishing the swelling in the nerves, the synovial fluid in the shoulder joint is kept at a normal balance and to help decrease the stiffness in the shoulder.
-If ice is not applied, the swelling will lead to a stiff shoulder.
-Take note that the stiffness can put pressure on the nerves and results to pain that radiates to the neck and down to the arms.
+Right sustaining the injury from a fall, apply ice on the shoulder to minimize the swelling and prevent the rush of blood flow.
+By diminishing the swelling in the nerves, the synovial fluid in the shoulder joint is in a normal balance.
+If unable to use an ice pack, the swelling will lead to stiffness.
+The stiffness puts pressure on the nerves and results to pain that radiates to the neck and to the arms.

 Aside from the cold packs that are applied right after the injury, you can also provide anti-inflammatory medications such as ibuprofen to minimize the swelling.
-Take note that these medications will not only diminish the swelling, but can also control the pain and allow the individual to move the arm as well as preventing stiffness from developing.
+The medications will not only diminish the swelling, but can also control the pain.
+In addition, it allows the individual to move the arm as well as preventing stiffness.

-Always bear in mind that any shoulder injuries from a fall must be properly evaluated by a doctor to ensure that there is no ligament or bone that is damaged.
-If there are damaged tissues and bone, it would surely require advanced medical care.
-In most cases, individuals typically recover from a shoulder injury as long as the simple first aid measures are delivered right away after the incident.
+Always bear in mind that any injuries from a fall require proper assessment by a doctor to ensure that there is no damage to the ligament or bone.
+If there is damage to the tissues and bone, it would require further medical care.
+In most cases, individuals recover from the injury as long as providing simple first aid measures right after the incident.